THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 4.7 Executive Members

 An Executive Member’s entitlement to the profit of Fundsmith LLP is set out in a Letter of Entitlement.
-Executive Members receive a fixed amount, are eligible for an annual discretionary amount, and are also entitled to the allocation of a pre-determined, fixed proportion of the profit of Fundsmith LLP and the profit of Fundsmith Investment Services Limited, in accordance with their ownership of the Firm.
+Executive Members receive a fixed amount of profit, are eligible for an annual discretionary amount of profit, and are also entitled to the allocation of a pre-determined, fixed proportion of the profit of Fundsmith LLP and the profit of Fundsmith Investment Services Limited, in accordance with their ownership of the Firm.

 4.8 Capital Members